Introduction to High-Performance Computing: Setup

 MobaXterm

-More recently there are also options to get access to a terminal and SSH clients using Microsoft products.
+More recently, there have also been options for accessing a terminal and SSH clients using Microsoft products.
 One option is to install Visual Studio Code.
 Instructions to add an SSH client to VSC can be found here and here.
-Visual Studio Code will give you not only access to remote access to a file manager.
+Visual Studio Code will give you remote access and a file manager that you can use to move files between the cluster and your computer.

 Another alternative is using the Windows Subsystem for Linux (WSL).
 WSL will allow you to run a full Linux OS inside Windows with all the commands that you will encounter on a typical Linux machine.
-With the latest version of WSL 2 and the development version of Windows 10, you can even run GUI applications from inside Windows alongside other Windows applications.
-You can see the files from your windows machine.
-Running and complete Linux OS inside Windows will give you access not only to SSH client and terminal but also the commands that you will learn during this lesson as you will do from a Native Linux machine.
+With the latest version of WSL 2 and Windows 10 or 11, you can even run GUI applications from inside Windows alongside other Windows applications.
+You can see the files on your Windows machine.
+Running and completing Linux OS inside Windows will give you access not only to SSH client and terminal but also to the commands that you will learn during this lesson, as you will do from a Native Linux machine.
 Instructions about installing and configuring WSL can be found here

-Most likely you will connect to Thorny Flat, our newest cluster.
-However, it is also good to know how to connect to Spruce, our older cluster.
-Accounts on those clusters are independent of each other, so you can have access to one without necessarily having an account on the other.
+Most likely, you will connect to Thorny Flat, our flagship HPC cluster.
+The instructions below work for our two main HPC clusters Thorny Flat which is a general-purpose HPC cluster, and Dolly Sods, which is a GPU-based HPC cluster.
+Accounts on those clusters are independent, so you can access one without necessarily having an account on the other.

-To access Spruce from your computer, execute this command from your terminal (Linux, macOS):
+To access Thorny Flat from your computer, execute this command from your terminal (Linux, macOS):

 ssh <username>@ssh.wvu.edu